-Passenger and goods lifts, colloquially known as lifts, are devices commonly used in today's construction industry.
-An elevator can be found in virtually every apartment building or office building, but also at construction sites or in restaurants.
-Nowadays, passenger or goods lifts are standard in every new building, therefore the authorization for the elevator operator may turn out to be an attractive way to expand your professional competences.
-However, what is good to know before taking the qualification exam for passenger and goods lifts?
+Passenger and goods lifts, commonly known as lifts, are common devices used in today's construction industry.
+A lift can be found in virtually every residential building or office building, but also on construction sites or in restaurants.
+Nowadays, passenger or goods lifts are standard in every new building, so a lift operator qualification can be an attractive way to extend your professional competence.
+However, what is good to know before taking the lift operator and goods lift licence exam?

 What types of elevators are there?